[QODBC-Desktop] How to create Link Server with MS SQL 2000

 3. Configure the source company file

-The Browse button will let you choose your QuickBooks company file from the folder it is in.
+The Browse button will let you choose your QuickBooks company file from its folder.

 4. Configure the QODBC basic setup for using DCOM Server